rubzk/rubzk/README.md

 # about me

 A constant learner drove by my inexhaustible curiosity.
 I consider myself a bridge between business and tech.
 Love to solve problems with data.
-In my free time I enjoy researching about new topics, right now I am digging into e-sports analytics.
+In my free time I enjoy researching about new topics.

 ## Competitions